JedHumphries/JRphotography/README.md

 https://www.benpagephotography.com/portraiture

 Specifics:
-Needs to have sections for: projects, work, contact/about.
+Needs to have sections for: projects, <br> work, <br> contact/about.
-Linked to my social media – LinkedIn and Instagram.
+<br> Linked to my social media – LinkedIn and Instagram.
-Incorporate my Logo
+<br> Incorporate my Logo